jagregory/abrash-zen-of-asm/src/chapter-14.md

 IBM left a number of interrupt vectors free for application program use, and that, along with the knowledge that `int`{.nasm} is a compact 2 bytes in length, might start you thinking that you could use `int`{.nasm} rather than `call`{.nasm} to branch to routines *within* a program.
 After all, in a large code model program `int`{.nasm} is 3 bytes shorter than a direct call.

-It's a nice idea — but not, as a general rule, a *good* idea.
+It's a nice idea—but not, as a general rule, a *good* idea.
 For one thing, you might well find that your chosen interrupt vectors conflict with those used by a memory-resident program.
 There aren't very many available vectors, and interrupt conflicts can easily crash a computer.
 Also, `int`{.nasm} is just too slow to be of much use; you'd have to have a powerful need to save space and an equally powerful insensitivity to performance to even consider using `int`{.nasm}.
 Also, because there aren't many interrupt vectors, you'll probably find yourself using a register to pass function numbers.
 Having to load a register pretty much wipes out the space savings `int`{.nasm} offers, and because the interrupt handler will have to perform another branch internally in order to vector to the code for the desired function, performance will be even worse.

-In short, reserve `int`{.nasm} for accessing DOS and BIOS services and for those applications where there simply is no substitute — applications in which location independence is paramount.
+In short, reserve `int`{.nasm} for accessing DOS and BIOS services and for those applications where there simply is no substitute—applications in which location independence is paramount.

 ### Beware of Letting Dos Do the Work